entrity/stackedit-computer-vision/main/Definitions, Machine Learning.md

 : "An iterative process, which propagates the node states until equilibrium; followed by a neural network." [[cite](https://openreview.net/pdf?id=rJXMpikCZ)]

 Group Normalization
-: When the minibatch is too small for batch normalization to be effective, compute a mean and standard deviation for each image (all pixels, all channels
+: When the minibatch is too small for batch normalization to be effective, compute a mean and standard deviation for each image (all pixels, all channels).
+Use these statistics to normalize the minibatch. **Synchronized batch normalization** is used when the batch is actually spread across multiple processors; the mean and stdev are therefore also spread across multiple processors.

 Hard negative examples
 : negative examples that are currently rated as positive or ambiguous by the detector (see also 'hard-negative mining)